-“Great salary and good quality work, but without the expectation that you stay in the office all hours” — the words of a current Michelmores trainee.
+“Great salary and good quality work, but without the expectation that you stay in the office all hours” — the words of Michelmores’ mole.
 It’s a compelling offer for grads on the training contract safari, so long as they’re happy to live in Exeter.

 Well, that used to be the case, but the firm’s expansion in London and Bristol means new opportunities.
 Still, 80% of Michelmores staff are in the Devon city, and most of its trainees are based there too.

 Less usual, perhaps, for a regional firm with big ambitions, Michelmores isn’t the product of a series of mergers.
-The firm was found by a chap called Michelmore in 1887 and has grown organically from there.
+The firm was founded by a chap called Michelmore in 1887 and has grown organically from there.
 Nowadays it’s “going paperless” and posted revenues of £37 million in its most recently disclosed financial results.
-More importantly from the point of view of potential trainees, its retention rate was 100% in both 2018 and 2019, with the 2020 result yet to be revealed.
-As a result, there’s no Hunger Games played here: “We really support each other and there is no competitiveness between us”.
+More importantly from the point of view of potential trainees, its retention rate was 100% in both 2018 and 2019, although the 2021 result has come in at only 70%.
+Having said this, it seems that there’s no Hunger Games played here: “We really support each other and there is no competitiveness between us”.

 HR-approved praise is one thing, but Michelmores trainees are also pretty glowing when they speak in confidence.
 One insider tells us that “Michelmores provides brilliant training.
 A lot of effort is put into ensuring that each seat is useful and you get a valuable experience”.
 Another adds: “Really enjoyable, solid and varied experience to date.
 Very well-rounded training, from the acute commercial and legal knowledge gained from our sector approach to the more ‘human’ side, e.g. wellbeing, resilience, leadership etc.” Not exactly the dirt-dishing we were hoping for, but fair enough.